neondatabase/website/content/docs/guides/node.md

 ```

 <Admonition type="note">
 The `rejectUnauthorized` option is set to false because the server's SSL certificate is not being verified against a list of trusted certificates.
 In a production environment, it's better to verify the server's SSL certificate for security reasons.
 For that, you would need to provide the necessary CA certificate(s).
-T do that, you would define the `pool` configuration as follows:
+The configuration to specify a CA certificate is as follows:

 ```js
 const { Pool } = require('pg');